Taritsyn/BundleTransformer/NuGet/BundleTransformer.CoffeeScript/readme.txt

    ===========
    BundleTransformer.CoffeeScript contains translator-adapter
-   CoffeeScriptTranslator (supports CoffeeScript (http://coffeescript.org) version 1.3.3).
+   CoffeeScriptTranslator (supports CoffeeScript (http://coffeescript.org) version 1.4.0).
 This adapter makes translation of CoffeeScript-code to JS-code.
 Also contains HTTP-handler CoffeeScriptAssetHandler, which is responsible for text output of translated CoffeeScript-asset.

    =============
    RELEASE NOTES
    =============
-   Assembly BundleTransformer.CoffeeScript.dll is now signed.
+   Added support of CoffeeScript version 1.4.0-3.

    =============
    DOCUMENTATION